msidwell/terraform_classroom/terraform_101.md

 }
 ```

-Variables are called by using “${}” sets.
-The entries which start with “var.\*” refer to explicit variables, while the ones that start with a resource type and ID refer to other existing configuration values within the Terraform deployment.
-Implicit variable references also create dependency links which define the order in which resources must be created.
+Variable references start with “var.\*” followed by the desired variable ID.
+Any changes to input values during deployment will automatically update the values in any reference to a given variable.
+A key syntax element to highlight above is the use of "${}" which generates [interpolated strings](https://www.terraform.io/docs/configuration/expressions.html#interpolation) for dynamic string generation at runtime.

 ## 1.1.5 Terraform Commands